mqvallieres/mqvlab_website/content/_index.en.md

 10/2024 Nassima and Emma present posters at the RiboClub meeting
 09/2024 Léo joins the lab for his grad studies
 08/2024 The lab receives a Startup Grant from D2R
-04/2024 Mathieu QV is awarded a FRQS J1 career scholarship
+04/2024 Mathieu is awarded a FRQS J1 career scholarship
 01/2024 Virginie is awarded a prestigious NSERC Undergraduate Student Research Award
 01/2024 Emma and Nassima join the lab for their grad studies
 01/2024 Virginie and Mathieu DB join the lab for a 4-month COOP internship